subugoe/fwb-importer/README.md

 ## Installation of the importer

-For convenience purposes, all installation commands are encapsulated inside shell scripts.
-If you need to execute finer-grained commands or if you are on Windows, you should look into the shell script files.
-In general, they contain simple docker-compose or Git commands.

 Note: All the following commands must be executed inside this project's main directory.

 The first thing you have to do is add the solr-importer to the project: